 What is the government plug-in car grant?

-How do I get the government plug-in car grant?
+How does the plug-in car grant work?

-To take advantage of the government plug-in car grant.
-The grant will be automatically knocked off the list price of your electric car, with the dealer or manufacturer making the application for them to receive the difference at the point of sale.
+To take advantage of the Government’s plug-in car grant, all you have to do is buy an eligible car – it’s really that simple.
+The grant will automatically be applied to the list price of any qualifying electric car, with the dealer then applying to receive the difference at the point of sale.

 Can I claim the government plug-in car grant after buying an electric car?